MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/e-mail-settings-reporting-services-native-mode-configuration-manager.md

 - **SMTPServerPickupDirectory** is set to a folder on the local drive.

   > [!NOTE]
-  > Be sure that you do not set SMTPServer if you are using a local SMTP server.
+  > Be sure that you don't set SMTPServer if you're using a local SMTP server.

 - **From** sets the value that appears in the **From:** line of an e-mail message.
 This value is required.